 Four countries posted declines in their exported fresh poultry sales namely the United States (down -14.8%), Germany (down -14.5%), Belarus (down -6.8%) and Belgium (down -0.8%).

 Fresh chicken meat export leaders United States and Netherlands also make the list of major frozen chicken exporters.
 However, they fall far behind Brazil in topping international sales of frozen poultry.

-The 15 countries listed above shipped 88.3% of all exported frozen chicken meat for 2019.
+By value, the 15 countries listed above shipped 91.7% of all exported frozen chicken meat for 2020.